scollinspt/website/content/authors/admin/_index.md

 bio: Professor of physical therapy with an interest in applying theory to improve practice and in applying practice to improve theory

 interests:
-- Complexity and uncertainty in practice decisions
+- Clinical inquiry
 - Clinical physiology
-- Exposure modeling
+- Ergonomics

 education:
   courses: